You wanna know where our modern education system falls apart?

 After high school, in came the 80s, which meant Jane Fonda stepped in wearing a high-cut leotard.

 I tried jogging—because we didn’t ‘run’ in those days, we jogged, and I tried aerobics—meaning I cannot to this day hear a certain Gloria Estefan song without feeling flabby, inadequate, and out of breath.
-None of this left me feeling better instead of worse, but at least I tried them.
+None of this left me feeling better instead, but hey, at least I tried them.

 What happened was, I figured out that I had to manage my own “physical fitness.”